-So if shareholders cannot really make a fundamental change in the economy, can we as consumers?
-Here the key problem is that we are living in a very unequal economy.
-Indeed, due to the large amounts of money some people or institutions have, they gain an unproportionally big power to decide about important things in the economy, while most of us cannot do anything against that.
+So if shareholders cannot really make a positive change in the economy, can we as consumers?
+Here the key problem is that we are living in a very unequal economy in terms of power and money.
+Indeed, due to the large amounts of money some people or institutions have, they gain an unbalanced right to decide about important things in the economy, while most of us cannot do anything against that.
 (For example, some of the billionaires think that the race to Mars is a priority and therefore loads of investment is flowing into that sector.).
 Most people find themselves in a situation where they can only "hope" that wealthy financial institutions and people will decide to invest in ecological projects.
 As these are mostly driven by profitability, this is not sure to happen.